kashika/Deep-Learning/README.md

 MIDI itself does not make sound, it is just a series of messages like “note on,” “note off,” “note/pitch,” “pitch-bend,” and many more.
 These messages are interpreted by a MIDI instrument to produce sound.
 A MIDI instrument can be a piece of hardware (electronic keyboard, synthesizer) or part of a software environment (ableton, garageband, digital performer, logic etc.

-# Python files for the code available in the data1 folder
+# Python files for the code available in the data folder